RVenemy/RetailIQ/README.md

 # Retail Data Platform

 **Retail Data Platform** is a modular backend application providing APIs for store analytics, inventory management, sales forecasting, NLP-based insights, and more.
-It’s built on Flask (a lightweight WSGI web framework【11†L14-L17】) and uses Celery for background processing (a distributed task queue【6†L39-L41】).
-The application runs in Docker containers and uses SQLAlchemy (ORM) with Alembic for the database layer【8†L61-L64】【26†L116-L119】.
+It’s built on Flask (a lightweight WSGI web framework and uses Celery for background processing (a distributed task queue).
+The application runs in Docker containers and uses SQLAlchemy (ORM) with Alembic for the database layer.

 ## Features